 Lumbar spine nerve roots

 The five vertebrae in the lower back comprise the lumbar spine.
-At each vertebral level, lumbar spine nerve roots L1, L2, L3, L4 and L5 branch off from the spine and into the spinal canal.
+At each vertebral level, lumbar spine nerve roots L1, L2, L3, L4 and L5 branch off from the spine on both sides.
 These nerve roots deliver sensory signals to the lower back, buttocks, legs and feet.

 Lumbar spine nerve roots are often susceptible to being pinched or damaged due to the vulnerable nature of the lumbar spine.
 The lumbar spine is responsible for supporting much of the body’s weight, which means it needs to be able to flex, extend and pivot daily.
 After several years of these movements, the lumbar spine can begin to deteriorate, causing the lumbar spine nerve roots to become pinched and compressed.